 Synonyms: Exclusion restriction criterion, IV3 assumption, third MR assumption

-Known as the third IV assumption, this states that the IV is not related to the outcome other than via the risk factor of interest.
+Known as the third MR assumption or the "no horizontal pleiotropy assumption", this states that the instrumental variable (IV) is not related to the outcome other than via the exposure of interest.

 References